zzxwill/odps/intl.en-US/Best Practices/Demo: Modify incompatible SQL.md

 # Demo: Modify incompatible SQL {#concept_tt2_l3d_5db .concept}

 The MaxCompute development team has completed   the grayscale upgrade of MaxCompute 2.0 recently.
 The new version fully embraces open source ecosystems, supports more languages and functions, and enables faster operation.
 It also implements more rigorous syntax inspection,  so that errors may be returned for some less rigorous syntax cases that can run normally in the earlier editor.

 To enable smooth grayscale upgrade of MaxCompute 2.0, the MaxCompute framework supports rollback.
-If a task of MaxCompute 2.0 fails,  it is executed in MaxCompute 1.0.
+If a task of MaxCompute 2.0 fails,  it will be executed in MaxCompute 1.0.
 The rollback increases the E2E latency of the task.
 We recommend that you set `set odps.sql.planner.mode=lot;` to manually disable the rollback function before submitting jobs,  to avoid the impact resulting from the changes made to the MaxCompute rollback policy.

 The MaxCompute team notifies the owners of problematic tasks by email or DingTalk based on the online rollback condition.
 Modify your SQL tasks immediately; otherwise, the tasks may fail.
 Check the following errors against your tasks  to avoid task failure in case of missed notifications.